JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7914 days**.

-And here is a just a random fact -  **Women who are romance novel readers are reported to make love 74% more often with their partners than women who do not read romance novels.**.
+And here is a just a random fact -  **Bananas contain a natural chemical which can make a person happy.
+This same chemical is found in Prozac**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)